overton-group/eHDPrep/README.md

 ## Example

-eHDPrep can prepare health data for analysis with several approaches.
+‘eHDPrep’ can prepare health data for analysis with several approaches.
 For example, standardising strings representing missing values to `NA`:

 ``` r